apache/hudi/website/docs/sql_ddl.md

 ### Create Table

-The following is a Flink example to create a table.
+The following is an example of creating a Flink table.
 [Read the Flink Quick Start](/docs/flink-quick-start-guide) guide for more examples.

 ```sql
 CREATE TABLE hudi_table2(